The ACP program is currently paused pending funding by Congress.

 When you need extra cash as a single mom, it typically feels like you have to give up more time with your kids to make it happen.
 However, there are a few ways to make a little extra here and there with little effort.

 For example, apps like Ibotta and Fetch Rewards give you cash back for scanning your receipts or purchasing specific items.
 Shopkick lets you scan items in the store and earn points.
-Granted, none of these will make you rich, but they definitely come in handy when you need some extra gas or last-minute science project supplies.
+Granted, none of these will make you rich, but they come in handy when you need some extra gas or last-minute science project supplies.

 Conclusion